astrolabsoftware/fink-broker/CONTRIBUTING.md

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+## Branch naming

+Using some form of convention to define the name of a branch for your PR is always a good idea.
+We do not have strong preference.
+For reference, here are some conventions:

+- Relating to a particular issue: `issue/issue-number/few-word-description`
+- Relating to a particular user: `u/your-username/few-word-description`

+Feel free to pick up one or another!

 ## Code style

 Make sure the new code to be introduced is documented and has been tested.